 Alcohol and Paper Towels: When you have problems getting your print to stick to the bed, it might be greasy.
 It’s a gross fact of life, but traces of skin oil from your hands can interfere with first layer adhesion.
 It’s hard to see, but it’s there!
 Wipe fingers prints clean with 91% Isopropyl Alcohol and a paper towel.

 Dish Soap: If you have a removable bed surface, you’ll want to occasionally take it to your kitchen sink for a deep clean with hot water and dish soap.
 Do this whenever you’re having issues getting that first layer to stick.
 Skin oils aren’t the only things getting smeared on your print bed, a lot of PLA is made with gooey additives for extra shine.

-WARNING: Powder coated sheets are not waterproof and should NEVER be washed with water, only Isopropyl Alcohol.
 Magic Eraser: Ever get a super thin trace of plastic stuck to your bed from a too close nozzle?
 Attacking it with a scraper risks gouging your bed surface, but a magic eraser and a little hot water will do the trick.

 Popsicle Stick: Your nozzle is going to get gooey with stray bits of melted plastic, which can transfers to the next print and cause unsightly blemishes.
 Heat up the nozzle and scrape it clean with a wooden craft stick.
 Some people use a brass brush for this job, but if you don’t have one, a popsicle stick will do.